MK2112/nn-zero-to-hero-notes/T002 - Intro to LLMs - Director's Cut/T002 - Intro_to_LLMs - Director's_Cut - Notes.md

 The process of taking output and concatenating it to the former input to form the next input is referred to as 'dreaming'.
 This is one of the reasons why e.g. OpenAI states for ChatGPT that "ChatGPT can make mistakes.
 Consider checking important information."
 Statements by the LLM like DOIs, ISBNs and dates are not based on fact, as they should be, but entirely on perceived likelihood in a given context.
 The LLM 'parrots' what it thinks fits best based on what it has seen in the training data.
 Some outputs thus may be factually correct, some others may only seem like it.
 It's lossy compression at work, basically.

-If this sounds interesting, I refer you to [Karpathy's Makemore series](https://www.youtube.com/watch?v=PaCmpygFfXo), where the process of next character prediction gets implemented and discussed in detail.
+If this sounds interesting, I refer you to [Andrej's Makemore series](https://www.youtube.com/watch?v=PaCmpygFfXo), where the process of next character prediction gets implemented and discussed in detail.
+See the notes for this series [here](../N002%20-%20Makemore%201/N002%20-%20Makemore.ipynb).

 ### Network Architecture